 The May/June meeting is expected to consider received contributions and finalize the revision.
 Upon review, the US has noted that some terminology present in this revision is understood in context only to the regular participants in the work.
 A broader audience may not understand the usage of terminology.
 Therefore terminology should be clarified so that usage in this context is not confused with usage in other documents.

 Proposal

 The United States proposes to add editorially modify the document to remove ambiguity with respect to the usage of terms.
+The situation of the US is also updated.
+Only the sections with modifications are presented.